 Go ballistic on the best beans in town as the LCF returns

-After two industry days on April 30 and May 1, the festival kicks off its public events on Friday May 1 with an evening session (5-8pm) and the ‘Espresso Martini Launch Party’ (8-10pm).
-On Saturday May 2 and Sunday May 3, tickets are available for three-hour sessions: brunch (10am-1pm), lunch (1-4pm) and tea (4-7pm).
+After two industry days on April 7-8, the festival kicks off its public events on the evening of April 8 along with an ‘Espresso Martini Launch Party’ (8-10pm).
+On Sat 9 and Sun 10, tickets are available for three-hour sessions: brunch (10am-1pm), lunch (1-4pm) and tea (4-7pm).

 The festival is once again the flagship event of UK Coffee Week and 2016 highlights include the Speciality Coffee Association of Europe's UK Barista Championships and The School of Chocolate hosted by Hotel Chocolat where visitors can learn all about the art of chocolate making and pairing.
 Rachel's Organic Milk Bar will be running live latte art masterclasses and the Scandinavian Embassy will be serving up delicious food in their pop-up restaurant.

 Average User Rating